 There are basically two steps in handling ERISA long term disability insurance claims, which are the initial filing of your claim and the review by the insurer.
 If you are denied long term disability insurance benefits you have two options: either you can accept the decision or you can appeal for another internal review within the insurance company.
 Each step has deadlines that are specified in your insurance policy and denial letter.
 If you do not adhere to these deadlines, you may lose your ability to recover on the insurance policy.

-If your disability insurance claim is denied, you will receive a denial letter from the claims reviewer.
+If your long term disability insurance claim is denied, you will receive a denial letter from the claims reviewer.
 In the denial letter, the insurer must provide the reason for denial, reference the specific policy provision used to make the decision, explain the process to have the denied claim reviewed and advise you on your legal rights to file a lawsuit under ERISA.
 In addition, the claims reviewer must either provide or offer to provide any internal rules or other criteria used to make the claims decision.

-As you prepare your file for review, include as much information as possible that proves your case and shows how the disability has impacted you.
-Also, give a rebuttal for each reason listed in the denial letter, by providing relevant evidence.
-Once you submit your appeal, the appeals committee is required to give your file an extensive and fair review.
-You should receive the decision in writing within 45 days of filing.
+Once you submit your appeal, the appeals committee is required to give your file a complete and fair review.
+You should receive the insurance company's decision in writing within 45 days of filing your appeal.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].